rplaurberg/Cosmatesque/README.md

 # Cosmatesque
 Cosmatesque is a fractal-making program.
 It uses recurrence relations and modular arithmetic to generate arrays of integers which are then color-coded.
+[Here is a picture of the interface and a gallery of some of the images it can produce.](https://imgur.com/a/ZQ1zWFy)

 The user controls the parameters of the recurrence relation, modulus, and color-coding rules.
 The results are immediately reflected in a simplified preview on screen.
 The user can save a high-resolution image of the pattern to their computer.